 The Council records costs related to its pension schemes when they are earned by employees.
 However, the charge that the Council is required to make to the General Fund is based on the cash payable in the year.
-In accordance with International Accounting Standard (IAS) 19, the Council's balance sheet recognises a liability of £99.3m at 31 March 2024 (£119.7m at 31 March 2023).
-The pension fund actuary provides the Council with a valuation each year, it is common for large variances between years due to a number of assumptions calculated over a long period of time.
-Actuarial gains on pension assets / liabilities of £17.5m were recognised in the Comprehensive Income and Expenditure Statement for 2023/24.
-In 2022/23, actuarial gains of £198.3m were reported.
+In accordance with International Accounting Standard (IAS) 19, the Council's balance sheet recognises a liability of £99m at 31 March 2024 (£120m at 31 March 2023).
 More information about the costs and accounting treatment for the Council's pension schemes is set out below and in Note 19.